 Snowden and the journalists came across as a group caught up in the romance of the situation, playing at international espionage with little regard for the wider consequences of their actions.

 There is a rather desperate attempt to humanise Snowden and play on the sympathies of the audience by weaving a romantic subplot into the story.
 However, his on-again, off-again romance does little to drive the plot forward and has no impact on the outcome, relegating his girlfriend to the status of a side-car.

 The film doesn't even serve its supporters particularly well.
 It provides no great understanding of what drove Snowden to do what he did or how he felt about it.
 It was taken as a given that what he did was “a good thing”, an assumption that was not supported by the rather mechanical rehearsal of what are now historical events.

 Given that Snowden is the only one giving us any real substance of what actually happened at the NSA – and his view is necessarily self-serving – the public may never know the whole truth.
 They certainly won't get it from this film.

 However, one man with access to inside information and possessing excellent liberal and legal credentials, is President Obama.
 Asked if he would pardon Snowden, Obama said he would not even consider it unless Snowden presented himself before the US courts to answer the charges against him.

 Obama said, “I think that Mr Snowden raised some legitimate concerns.
 [But] how he did it was something that did not follow the procedures and practices of our intelligence community.
 If everybody took the approach that I make my own decisions about these issues, then it would be very hard to have an organised government or any kind of national security system.”

-* Thank you to F-Secure for inviting me to the private screening of Snowden.
+* Thank you to F-Secure for inviting me to the showing of Snowden yesterday.